jimkang/orm-mines/Locations/Chasm.md

 ## Web

 50 feet below, there's a web that bridges the Chasm for level B2.
+For every round of movement through it a DC 10 STR check must be made to avoid getting stuck.

 It's guarded by a [Phase Spider](https://www.dndbeyond.com/monsters/phase-spider)